hmrg-grmh/ghrepos-clone/README.md

 and you can run `ghrepos-clone` to see the doc.

-## require
+## requires

-you need to install these at first if it is not:
+In your environment, you must install these at first if it is not:

 - `bash`
 - `tee`